 There are also dozens of so-called ‘people search engines‘ on the web, helping folks search for their long-lost friends or looking up somebody they met at a party or concert.
 There are several people finder services that let you search for people and get details around them.
 Their results are not Facebook-specific but an aggregation of everything that their web-crawlers can find about a person.

 Some of the most-used services in this segment include Pipl (website) and PeopleFinder (website), which enable users to find more information about folks on Facebook.
-Do note that Pipl is a premium service with monthly subscription charges.
+Do note that Pipl is a premium service with monthly subscription charges and is not intended for personal use.
+However, if you’re a business user, Pipl is one of the best options to go for.
 You can turn to PeopleFinder if you want to get some basic information for free.
 While people search engines fetch details from around the web, Facebook results hold prominence over other websites.
 However, once again, it depends on your target’s privacy settings.

 4. Enlist the Help of Your Real-life Friends With Facebook Accounts